leogargu/StravaAutomation/README.md

 ### Using lambda to compose an email

-When a new `.fit` file is uploaded to the `fixed` folder in the S3 bucket, the `StravaSendEmail` lambda function is triggered.
+When a new `.fit` file is uploaded to the `fixed` folder in the S3 bucket, the [`StravaSendEmail`](https://github.com/leogargu/StravaSendEmail) lambda function is triggered.
 It generates a signed url to the new file, which expires after a period of time.
 It composes the email and sends it using SES.
 Step-by-step instructions are here:

 [https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-using-sdk-python.html](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-using-sdk-python.html)

 ### Using SES to deliver the email

-the email addresses that `StravaSendEmail` will send the email to need to be verified within SES.
+The email addresses that [`StravaSendEmail`](https://github.com/leogargu/StravaSendEmail) will send the email to need to be verified within SES.
 More information here: [https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html)

 ### S3 set up